Dawnthorn/mysql-concentrator/README.md

 Installation
 ------------

-Just grab it from the github repository.
+Just grab it from the github repository and run composer (https://getcomposer.org/).
 It just runs out of its directory.

 Usage
 -----

-    php mysql-concentrator.php -h <mysql server host name> -p <mysql server port>
+    php bin/mysql-concentrator.php -h <mysql server host name> -p <mysql server port>

 Configure your web application to connect to mysql on 127.0.0.1 at port 3307 instead of its normal host and port.
-It's normal host and port are what you should use for the command above.
+Its normal host and port are what you should use for the command above.

 Now if you are going to use it for a testing framework, just add some